tariqdweik/arcadedb/README.md

 - ArcadeDB doesn't support storing records with a size major than the page size.
 You can always create a bucket with a larger page size, but this can be done only at creation time
 - ArcadeDB cannot be replicated distributed
 - ArcadeDB remote server supports only HTTP/JSON, no binary protocol is available
 - ArcadeDB doesn't provide a dirty manager, so it's up to the developer to mark the object to save by calling `.save()` method.
-This makes the code smaller without handling edge cases
+This makes the code of ArcadeDB smaller without handling edge cases

 ## What Arcade has more than OrientDB